 When the circuit breaker was implemented in April 2020, @ASK Training saw a rise in demand for its services since many companies were sending their staff to courses for training.
 The company even went the extra mile by sending laptops to the homes of their customers who do not own laptops. @ASK Training did not want the customers’ learning to be hindered and sent the laptops without any charges.

 When asked what does ‘spirit of enterprise’ and ‘entrepreneurship’ mean to the siblings, Mr Kuah, 46, said: “My mother always told us when we go out to work, ‘Don’t be calculative.
 Do more.’
 You gain when you do more.”

-Nur Irdina interviewed the entrepreneurs as part an industry project between School of Management and Communication and Spirit of Enterprise’s Student Interviewer Programme.
+Nur Irdina interviewed the entrepreneurs as part an industry project between the Republic Polytechnic’s School of Management and Communication and Spirit of Enterprise’s Student Interviewer Programme.